Abradat/jira-2-github-migration/README.md

 GITHUB_TOKEN=<your-github-token>
 ```

-Make sure your token has the following permissions:
+Make sure your token is `classic` has the following permissions:

 - `repo` (Full control of private repositories)
 - `project` (For project access)
+- `admin:org` (Full control of orgs and teams, read and write org projects)

 ### Config File (config.json)